 There are a lot of amazing regions in Lapland Finland worth exploring.
 If you have access to a car it’s possible to see a few different areas of Lapland in Finland.
 However, if, like most visitors to Finland, you are relying on tour groups, you’ll likely be based in one of the main tourism regions of northern Finland.

 Rovaniemi is the largest city in Finnish Lapland.
-It is the destination that most organized tour groups end up due to its southern location, excellent amenities, and the huge variety of winter activities.
-Rovaniemi is stocked with a great selection of Airbnbs, hotels, and apartment-style accommodations to fit every budget and travel style.
+It is the Lapland destination that most organized tour groups end up traveling with due to its southern location, excellent amenities, and the huge variety of winter activities.
+Rovaniemi is stocked with a great selection of AirBnbs, hotels, and apartment-style accommodations to fit every budget and travel style.

 We stayed in a few places in Rovaniemi, but our absolute favorite was the winter cabin provided by local tour company Safartica.
 The semi-detached cabins were picture-perfect and had super cozy interiors where we felt immediately at home.
 There is also a great selection of restaurants in Rovaniemi providing a great selection of international and local Finnish cuisine.
 Restaurant Nili in downtown Rovaniemi is particularly popular for its excellent traditional Finnish food.